dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 - [Rerun your jobs](/docs/deploy/retry-jobs) from the start or the point of failure if your dbt job run completed with a status of **`Error.`**

 ### Caveats
-- To store your job configurations as code within a repository, you can:
+- To automate the setup and configuration of your dbt Cloud platform, you can store your job configurations as code within a repository:
   - Check out our [Terraform provider.](https://registry.terraform.io/providers/dbt-labs/dbtcloud/latest/docs/resources/job)
   - Alternatively, check out our [jobs-as-code](https://github.com/dbt-labs/dbt-jobs-as-code) repository, which is a tool built to handle dbt Cloud jobs as a well-defined YAML file.
 - dbt Cloud users and external emails can receive notifications if a job fails, succeeds, or is cancelled.
 To get notifications for warnings, you can create a [webhook subscription](/guides/zapier-slack) and post to Slack.